tamagui/tamagui/next.md

   - // TODO infer ref

 (potentially 1.0)
+  - need to redo concatClassName(), can be removed entirely for non-flattened
   - Group borderRadius adjustment should be based on it's borderWidth + padding, not always set to 1, needs to de-opt those props
   - <Tabs />
     - needs RovingFocusGroup